Drywall mud is a joint compound made of gypsum. Contractors use it to cover tape and seams after they hang drywall panels.

 Step 1: Get Ready

-Cover your floor with a drop cloth, preferably a cloth one as plastic ones aren’t very safe.
-They can become slick and cause accidents.
-So get a cloth one and make sure you wear old clothing that you don’t mind getting messy.
+Cover your floor with a drop cloth, and wear old clothing that you don’t mind getting messy.

 It can also be helpful to wear goggles if you don’t want to get mud in your eyes.
-Gloves are not necessary as mud is easy to wash off after it dries with nothing but soap and water.
+Gloves are not necessary as mud is easy to wash off after it dries.
 But protect your arms and eyes if you can.

 Step 2: Mix Drywall Mud